Kpfloogs/Team_3_Project_4/README.md

    X_test_scaled = X_scaler.transform(X_test)
 ```

-Our data was then inputed into a LogisticRegression model and a Random Forest model and the data was fit tested within each model.
+Our data was then inputed into a Logistic Regression model and a Random Forest model and the data was fit tested within each model.

 ## Analysis
 Our logistic regression model was the most accurate wtih a 94.86% accuracy rating.
 Our logistic regression model preformed only slightly better (.0814%) better than the random forest modeling.